strontian/longleaf-relay/README.md

 ## Running the server

- Once the source is built, to start the server, do:
+Once the source is built, to start the server:

 ```console
 java -jar target/longleaf-relay-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
 ## Running the example clients

-To run the example receiver, which just prints messages received to the console, do:
+To run the example receiver, which just prints messages received to the console:

 ```console
 java -jar target/longleaf-relay-1.0-SNAPSHOT-jar-with-dependencies.jar strawn.longleaf.relay.examples.ExampleReceiver
 ```

-To run the example sender, which sends two messages to the server, do:
+To run the example sender, which sends two messages to the server:

 ```console
 java -jar target/longleaf-relay-1.0-SNAPSHOT-jar-with-dependencies.jar strawn.longleaf.relay.examples.ExampleSender